DnMcky/elixir-cheat-sheet/README.md

   _Source_: [Elixir Getting Started](http://elixir-lang.org/getting-started/modules.html)

 ### Function
 A block of code that performs a specific task.
+It will take input in the form of arguments (can sometimes be 0 arguments, meaning no input is required) and respond with an output.

 * There can be many functions in a module.
 * There are several ways to define a function in elixir.